National Aquarium (Baltimore): Conservation, research, and green practices

 The National Aquarium was selected as the National Wildlife Federation's Maryland affiliate in 2011.
 The aquarium conducts conservation efforts through events to clean up the Chesapeake Bay Wetlands, and the aquarium's Marine Animal Rescue Program (MARP), which rescues, rehabilitates, and releases marine mammals.
 MARP has successfully rescued, treated, and returned seals, dolphins, porpoises, pilot whales, pygmy sperm whales, sea turtles, and a manatee to their natural habitats.

 The National Aquarium Conservation Center (est. 2009) leads the aquarium's research efforts in resolving critical issues currently impacting coastal ecosystems and watersheds, ocean health, ecological aquaculture, and informs issues of environmental policy and advocacy through conservation research focused on aquatic ecosystems.
-Some of the Center's projects include "The Chesapeake Bay Initiative", tracking mercury levels through the food chain in wild and captive bottlenose dolphins, and assessing chronic natural resource damages from the BP oil spill in the Gulf of Mexico.
+Some of the center's projects include "The Chesapeake Bay Initiative", tracking mercury levels through the food chain in wild and captive bottlenose dolphins, and assessing chronic natural resource damages from the BP oil spill in the Gulf of Mexico.

-In 2011, The National Aquarium was honored with the Maryland Green Registry Leadership Award, as an organization that shows “a strong commitment to sustainable practices, measurable results, and continuous improvement” and was recognized by the Baltimore Business Journal and Smart CEO Magazine for exceptional green business practices in 2009.
+In 2011, The National Aquarium was honored with the Maryland Green Registry Leadership Award, as an organization that shows "a strong commitment to sustainable practices, measurable results, and continuous improvement" and was recognized by the Baltimore Business Journal and Smart CEO Magazine for exceptional green business practices in 2009.

 A 4.3 MW solar farm in Cambridge supplies about 40% of the power for the National Aquarium, and saves about 1,300 metric tons of carbon dioxide during the summer.
 Energy efficiency upgrades in 2015 saved an additional 3,200 tons of CO2 over the summer.

 Exhibits

 Pier 3 Pavilion

-This building contains five levels or floors that are accessible via escalator and elevator except to guests with strollers.
-Guests with toddlers must carry them on their person.
-Each floor possesses several exhibits that communicate a main theme.
-This building also houses two large tanks, one of which simulates an Atlantic coral reef, and one of which simulates the open ocean.
+This building consists of five levels accessible by both escalator and elevator, with the exception of guests using strollers.
+Guests with toddlers must carry them.
+Each floor features several exhibits centred around a main theme.
+This building also contains two large tanks, one simulating an Atlantic coral reef, and the other representing the open ocean.